'Everest Twins' hit a high on the Swiss Alps, aim to keep climbing | Sports-Games

 - India

-''We had only dreamt about it ourselves, but to finally make it to Switzerland and to successfully summit with a women- only team for this 100 per cent Women's Peak Challenge was truly an out of this world experience for us.
-It went very well, we must say,'' the duo known as the 'Everest Twins'' told PTI in an interaction from Switzerland.
+''We had only dreamt about it ourselves, but to finally make it to Switzerland and to successfully summit with a women-only team for this 100 percent Women's Peak Challenge was truly an out-of-this-world experience for us.
+It went very well, we must say,'' the duo known as the 'Everest Twins'' told PTI in interaction from Switzerland.

 They have several accomplishments in mountaineering which came after standing on the summit of Mount Rudugaira in the Indian Himalayas.
 It made them change their perspective.